Weighted least squares subdivision schemes for noisy data on triangular meshes: Introduction

 In this paper, we design a novel family of subdivision schemes suitable to approximate bivariate scalar functions from noisy samples.
 As well known, a subdivision scheme iteratively generates values associated with denser and denser meshes by repeated application of local refinement rules.
 Whenever a subdivision scheme converges, for any set of initial data it generates a corresponding continuous function.

-In the univariate case, for data uniformly distributed on the real line, Dyn et al. in \cite{DYNHORMANN} proposed linear and symmetric refinement rules based on local polynomial approximation, where the polynomial is determined by a least squares fit to the data.
+In the univariate case, for data uniformly distributed on the real line, Dyn et al. in \cite{DYNHORMANN} propose linear and symmetric refinement rules based on local polynomial approximation, where the polynomial is determined by a least squares fit to the data.
 They name the corresponding subdivision schemes \emph{least squares subdivision schemes} and show, by the help of numerical experiments, that they are particularly suited for noisy data and that the schemes' performance are comparable to advanced approximating methods, such as the local linear regression (LLR) method.
 Still in the univariate setting, in \cite{MUSTAFA} refinement rules based on $\ell_1$-optimization (rather than $\ell_2$-optimization) are considered.
 The resulting subdivision schemes not only mitigate the effect of noise but also the presence of \emph{outliers} on the limit function, without any prior information about the input data.
+In \cite{LY24}, the authors generalize the work of \cite{DYNHORMANN} by applying \emph{weighted} least squares in the definition of the subdivision rules thus enhancing the subdivision schemes approximation capabilities while effectively managing noise.
 Naturally, tensor-product schemes of this univariate schemes can handle gridded multivariate data, which consist of contaminated samples of multivariate functions on tensor-product grids as done in \cite{DYNHORMANN}.
-In \cite{LY24}, the authors generalize the work of \cite{DYNHORMANN} by applying \emph{weighted} least squares in the definition of the subdivision rules thus enhancing the subdivision schemes approximation capabilities while effectively managing noise.

 In this paper, we extend to the bivariate setting the univariate approach introduced in \cite{LY24} but not in a tensor-product manner.
 Indeed, we propose a family of linear (non-uniform) subdivision schemes specifically designed for data structured on \emph{triangular meshes}.
 The refinement rules are grounded in local bivariate first-degree polynomial approximation through a weighted least squares fit applied to a local \emph{subset} of the data.
 Similar to the univariate case, the resulting least squares subdivision schemes are well-suited to fit noisy data.
 In addition, the proposed rules are designed to work seamlessly with any triangular grid configuration, whether finite or featuring extraordinary vertices, which is certainly a remarkable property.